Who Will Benefit From This Book?

 – Andrew Pudewa, Institute for Excellence in Writing, international speaker on the topic of home education and special needs

-“The author of this book put heart and soul and real experience into this beautifully written explanation that every child deserves a quality classical education, whether they have learning disabilities or are advanced learners…”
+“The author of this book put heart and soul and real experience into this beautifully written explanation that all children deserve a quality classical education, whether they have learning disabilities or are advanced learners…”

-“This is the best book I have ever read on homeschooling a special needs child.
+“This is the best book I have ever read on homeschooling a child with learning difficulties.
 I have two such children and the tips and suggestions for curriculum are wonderful.
 I felt as if a dear friend took me by hand, sat down to tea with me and let me know that yes I can do this.
 She has given me hope for my children’s education.
 Thank you thank you!”

 -Iris Hatfield, author of New American Cursive